 Lederhosen and laptop, “white beer” and “white sausages”, blue skies and onion-domed church towers – Bavaria has plenty to offer.
 This is where tradition and high-tech, locals and visitors, mountain and valley all exist together in peaceful harmony.
 While Germany may not commonly be known for idyllic beaches, however, the truth be known, the country is rich with gorgeous coastlines, promising superb sand, surf and sun.
 While the South of Germany may be known for its medieval towns and romantic lake fronts, Germany has some of the most stunning white sandy beaches up North, all complete with fascinating white chalk cliffs and picturesque sandy dunes.
-But what about beaches right in Bavaria?
+Bavaria holidays have so much to offer, but are there any beaches right in Bavaria itself?

 Munich Beach Resort Bavaria